top of page

 What happens during a physical examination?

-The physical examination usually starts with the vital signs, and that includes the heart rate, blood pressure, respiratory rate, and temperature.
+The physical examination usually starts by measuring your weight, height, and vital signs, including heart rate, blood pressure, respiratory rate, and temperature.

-Generally, there are 4 parts of physical examination:
+Generally, there are four parts of physical examination.

 • Inspection: looking for signs